mhaugrud/msumcspy/_sources/PythonTurtle/IterationSimplifiesourTurtleProgram.rst

    :feedback_b: The loop body may have more than one line.
    :feedback_c: Python does not use semi-colons in its syntax, but relies mainly on indentation.

-   How does python know what lines are contained in the loop body?
+   How does python know what statements are contained in the loop body?

 .. mchoice:: mc3i
       :answer_a: 2